 If that wasn’t enough, additional responsibilities for equity partners include being a point of contact for firm clients, recruiting new attorneys, creating multi-year budgets for the firm and helping identify areas of growth for the firm, and keeping client files secure and protected.

 As you can see, being an equity partner means you are in charge of running the firm as a business and making sure it turns a profit year in and year out.
 This is essential because if the firm has a “rough” year and does not generate a profit, it is the equity partners that typically take the biggest hit financially.
 Associates and other attorneys who are salaried employees will get their paychecks while equity partners could see a dip in their income during a lean period.
 Of course, as mentioned, when the firm has a “big” year, it is the equity partners who typically reap the biggest reward in terms of total compensation.

 Considering a Career as an Attorney?
-Work with a Legal Recruiter
+Work with a Legal Recruiter or a Legal Headhunter

 A career as an attorney inside a large Florida law firm can be extremely demanding, but also rewarding financially and professionally.
 Depending on the type of law firm you join, the compensation and benefits are generous and a career as a paralegal can be fulfilling.
 If a career as an attorney interests you, reach out to 4 Corner Resources (4CR).
 Our team is here to help you find the legal job of your dreams.

 How to Recruit and Hire in Low Unemployment